basarevych/next-dashboard/README.md

 ## Highlights

-- React/Redux with Immutable, Thunk, Reselect, etc.
+- React with Hooks, Redux, Immutable, Thunk, Reselect, etc.

 - GraphQL with subscriptions using React Relay Modern (not Apollo)

-- Next.js with Webpack and Babel doing cached Server Side Rendering (SSR) on an Express.js backend with Redis and MongoDB via Mongoose
+- Next.js with Webpack and Babel doing cached Server-Side Rendering (SSR) on an Express.js backend with Redis and MongoDB via Mongoose

 - Material UI with custom dark and light themes

+- Formik for forms with Yup for validation, including the server-side validation: Yup is integrated into Mongoose Model validation and uses the same schema files just like the front-end.

-- Formik, Mapbox GL, Victory Chart, React Intl, React Virtualized, etc.
+- Additionally: MapboxGL and DeckGL, Victory Chart, React Intl, React Virtualized, etc.

 - Email/password or Twitter/Google/Facebook authorization using Passport.js